How to Create a Discord Online Users Widget for Your Website

 Why Add a Discord Widget?

-• Shows your server is active , Visitors can instantly see real-time online users.
+• Shows your server is active-visitors see real-time online users.

-• Encourages people to join , A one-click invite button makes it easy.
+• Encourages people to join-a one-click invite accelerates growth.

 Open Server Settings in Discord